Control of Computer Pointer Using Hand Gesture Recognition in Motion Pictures: Conclusion

 \section{Conclusion}

-In this paper, a human-computer interaction algorithm based on hand gesture recognition is proposed to control the computer pointer without a single contact.
-It was also observed that mostly the deep learning methods, such as CNNs, have been used instead of the classic machine learning and image processing tools.
+In conclusion, this paper presented a touch-less human-computer interaction algorithm based on hand gesture recognition for controlling the computer pointer.
+The proposed algorithm utilized deep learning methods, particularly convolutional neural networks (CNNs), to achieve accurate gesture recognition.

-The proposed algorithm can be useful for other intelligence systems in the complex background and different light conditions and camera perspectives.
-Since the proposed algorithm is touch-less can be used in public places because of the COVID-19 virus.
-Finally, the designed computer cursor controller has reached 91.88\% accuracy for various backgrounds and 97\% for simple environments.
-Also, a hand gesture dataset including 6720 colored images with four classes is presented, which can be used for other purposes.
+The algorithm demonstrated its effectiveness in complex backgrounds, different lighting conditions, and varying camera perspectives.
+It offers a valuable solution for intelligent systems and can be particularly useful in public places due to its touch-less nature, which is especially relevant in the context of the COVID-19 virus.

+The designed computer cursor controller exhibited promising results, achieving an accuracy of 91.88\% for various backgrounds and 97\% for simpler environments.
+Additionally, a hand gesture dataset comprising 6720 colored images with four classes was introduced, which can be utilized for various other purposes beyond this particular algorithm.

+Overall, this touch-less human-computer interaction algorithm opens up possibilities for enhanced interaction with computer systems and has potential applications in a wide range of domains.